remolueoend/open-url/README.md

 ```

 ## Installation
-There exist to distro specific packages (yet).
+There exist no distro-specific packages (yet).
 Use the rust stable toolchain to build the binary and copy the output to a folder part of `$PATH`:
 ```sh
 # PWD: root of this repository
 cargo build --release